-This beautiful bay gets its name from the cold spring water that runs into it, you can definitely expect to feel refreshed after a swim here.
+This beautiful bay gets its name from the cold spring water that runs into it.
+You can definitely expect to feel refreshed after a swim here.

-For the more adventurous, there is a walk up and over the hill to the deserted village of Kaya Koyu, once inhabited by Greeks.
-Or kayak around the bay and explore the area.
+If you are more adventurous, you can follow the path up and &the hill to the deserted village of Kaya Koyu, once inhabited by Greeks.
+It is fun to kayak around the bay and explore the area.Kaya Koyu Village

 After a great day on the water you will arrive at the scenic town of Kalkan.
 The pretty harbour has a Yacht Club which is the perfect place to sip a cocktail and watch the sun go down before heading off for dinner at one of the many restaurants.

-Aside from the wonderful sailing holiday area you can take a boat trip to view the submerged Lycian city.
-Another place to visit is the castle at Kale, a stunning village set on the hillside, with tiny stoned streets and terraces covered in hand-made carpets.
+There are boat trips to view the submerged Lycian city.
+You may like to visit is the castle at Kale, a stunning village set on the hillside, with tiny stoned streets and terraces covered in hand-made carpets.

-Ucagiz and Kale Koyu both offer trips to Demre where you can visit the St Nicholas Church, the ruins of Myra including a stunning collection of tombs cut into the cliffs above the town and the amphitheatre.
-Otherwise enjoy the peace and tranquillity of these bays with swimming and caves to explore.
+From Ucagiz and Kale Koyu you can take a trip to Demre & visit the St Nicholas Church.
+The ruins of Myra include a stunning collection of tombs cut into the cliffs above the town and the amphitheatre.
+If ruins are not for you just enjoy the peace and tranquility of these bays with swimming and caves to explore.

 This attractive town is built on the hillside overlooking the harbour.
 A wonderful place to wander around in the evening with plenty of interesting shops to browse.

-If you arrive with time to spare take a short taxi ride to visit to the ancient ruins of Xanthos, Patara and Letoon and the 7 mile long beach at Patara.
+If you have time take a short taxi ride to visit to the ancient ruins of Xanthos, Patara and Letoon and the 7 mile long beach at Patara.

 Wall Bay, named after the high wall on its southern side, is just one of many tranquil bays in Skopia Limani.
 In Ruin Bay you could explore the ruins where Cleopatra supposedly bathed in asses milk or take a walk to the ancient town of Lydia.